rajesh-kanade/weRecruit/readme.md

 - sanity test with test data
     - test user acct -> rkanade@gmail.com

-## How to create an docker image -
+## How to create an docker image & move to another node -
 From the main contabo machine run following commands
-1. `docker pause werecruit_prod` ( this is our container name)
+- `docker pause werecruit_prod` ( this is our container name)
-2. `docker commit werecruit_prod werecruit_image`
+- `docker commit werecruit_prod werecruit_image`
-3. verify image is created by running `docker images` & ensure the new image is listed.
+- verify image is created by running `docker images` & ensure the new image is listed.
-3. `docker unpause werecruit_prod`
+- `docker unpause werecruit_prod`.
+- If you want to move the image created above from one node (A) to another ( say B), run following commands
+    - on A `docker save werecruit_image | gzip > werecruit_image.tar.gz`
+    - copy the above tar file from A to B.
+    - on machine B, run `gunzip -c werecruit_image.tar.gz | docker load`
+    - on machine B, for **first time only** you need to run `docker run -d --name=werecruit_prd werecruit_image`.

+how to exporta docker container from one node ( machine ) to another